LukaFontanilla/simple_cookieless_embed_vanillajs_no_sdks/README.md

 3.  **(Optional) Modify `user.json`**: This file defines the properties of the embed user, such as permissions and user attributes.
 You can modify this file to change the embed user's settings.

+4. Add the `http://localhost:8000` url to your Looker instance's Admin -> Embed -> Embed Domain Allowlist, to enable Cookieless Embed for that host.

 ## Running the Application

 Once the project is configured, you can start the server by running: